philc/book-notes/engineering/thinking in systems - donella meadows.md

   underlying system structure.
 And structure is the key to understanding not just *what* is happening, but *why*."
-* "Starting with history discourages the common and distracting tendency we all have to define a problem not by the systems' actual behavior, but by the lack of our favorite solution."
+* "Starting with history discourages the common and distracting tendency we all have to define a problem not by the system's actual behavior, but by the lack of our favorite solution."
 * "Expose your mental models to the light of day"
   * By writing them down and discussing them.
 This helps improve the model to be more consistent and rigorous.
 Mental models alone are slippery.

 ## Introduction

-* Argues these problems are the symptoms of "messes".
+* Argues these problems are the symptoms of "messes."
 Messes result from the inherent structure of complex systems:
   * "Hunger, poverty, environmental degradation, economic instability, unemployment... no one deliberately creates those problems, no one wants them to persist, but they persist